 Saco real estate is some of the most expensive in Maine, although Saco house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saco is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Saco isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Saco are a mix of both white- and blue-collar jobs.
 Overall, Saco is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Saco who work in office and administrative support (13.69%), sales jobs (11.32%), and management occupations (9.15%).

 Saco is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In terms of college education, Saco is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 31.86% of adults in Saco have a college degree.